Candlestick charts prepare the price information for traders to understand price bars for technical analysis.

-This price chart shows high, low, open, close prices of a security for a specific period.
+For a specific period, this price chart shows high, low, open, close prices of a security.

 The relationship between the days open, high, low, and close determines the look of the daily candlestick.

 Candlestick charts originated in the 17th century in Japan by a Japanese rice trader Munehisa Homma.
-He discovered that, while there was a link between price & supply & demand for rice, the market was strongly influenced by the emotions of traders.
+The market was strongly influenced by the emotions of traders was his observation.

-If the price starts to trend up, candles turn green or blue.
-If the price declines, candles turn red or black. (colour of candle depends on chart setting. )
+If the price starts to go up, candles turn green or blue.
+If the price reduces, candles turn red or black. (candle’s colour depends on the chart setting. )

-This is the last price traded during the formation of the new candle.
+The last price traded during the formation of the new candle is the close price.

-If the close price is below the open price the candle will turn red by default in most charting packages.
+When the close price is below the open price the candle turns red by default in most charting packages.

 If the price is above the open price candle will turn green/ blue.
-(The colour of the candle depends on chart setting.)
+(The candle’s colour depends on the chart setting.)

 Real bodies can be long or short and black or white.